Zhenye-Na/blog/_posts/2019-04-18-support-vector-machines-explained.md

 For the simplified version of SMO, we employ a much simple heuristic.
 We simply iterate over all $\alpha_i, i = 1, \ldots, m$.
 If $alpha_i$ does not fulfill the KKT conditions to within some numerical tolerance, we select $\alpha_j$ at random from the remaining $m − 1$ $\alpha$'s and attempt to jointly optimize $\alpha_i$ and $\alpha_j$.
 If none of the $\alpha$s are changed after a few iteration over all the $\alpha_i$'s, then the algorithm terminates.

-It is important to realize that by employing this simplification, the algorithm is no longer guaranteed to converge to the global optimum , since we are not attempting to optimize all possible $alpha_i$, $alpha_j$ pairs, there exists the possibility that some pair could be optimized which we do not consider.
+It is important to realize that by employing this simplification, the algorithm is no longer guaranteed to converge to the global optimum , since we are not attempting to optimize all possible $\alpha_i$, $\alpha_j$ pairs, there exists the possibility that some pair could be optimized which we do not consider.

 ### Optimizing $\alpha_i$ and $\alpha_j$